estebanmunchjones2019/react-hooks-article/readme.md

 It's no enough to read blogposts to get good at React hooks and state management, you need to spend time on your keyboard building apps, so I encourage you to do that 🤓

-And from now on, you can use this global state management solution in your side projects,  if you want to avoid using a statement solution libray or React Context.
+And from now on, you can use this global state management solution in your side projects,  if you want to avoid using a state management solution libray or React Context.

-Happy coding! 💻
+💻Happy coding! 💻

-deploy the apps! and share links, so people can play with them